pwgbots/linny-r/README.md

 When running a model, Linny-R will try to execute the command line application `gurobi_cl`.
 It will look for this application in the directory specified in the environment variable PATH on your computer.

-When installing Gurobi, please accept the default file locations that are proposed by the installer.
-Then do **not** move Gurobi files to some other directory, as this is bound to cause problems.

 #### Installing CPLEX